dfoderick/ubiquity-hackathon/README.md

  - There is value in the protocol.
 Use the Bitcoin protocol.
  - The Bitcoin protocol is data within script within a transaction.
  - When a peer gives you script then execute the script.
- - P2P extends the reach of the bitcoin protocol.
+ - P2P extends the reach of the Bitcoin protocol.
- - Exchange all data within the protocol.
+ - Every device communicates using the Bitcoin protocol.

 For more background information on the project please refer to the [docs/README.md file](docs/README.md).